cpaul007/paulc-edit-oxybuilder/README.md

 ### How shall I edit the files?

 You can use the FTP/SFTP or CPanel -> File Manager tools.
-You can also use WP File Manager plugin.
-Therefore you can direstly add/edit/delete the files and folders from your Dashboard.
+You can also use the **WP File Manager plugin**.
+Therefore you can directly add/edit/delete the files and folders from your Dashboard.
 Keep in mind that you would delete this plugin after completing your work.

 # Changelog
 ## 1.0.0